winterland1989/Action.js/README.md

 I actually can add generator support with something like `Action.async`, but i guess `Action` will never be part of the language, so i didn't, and i can see future will be full of `async` functions all over the place, use this library if you:

-+ Have a FP background(can't you see all i have done is porting the `Cont` monad from Haskell?)
++ Have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divide your program into many composable functions already, just connect them with `next`.

++ Want something small and memory effient in browser.

-+ Want raw speed, `Action.js` guarantee speed close to handroll callbacks, just much cleaner.
++ Want raw speed, `Action.js` guarantee speed close to handroll callbacks, just much cleaner, easier.

-+ Want different sementics, with `Promise`, you just can't reuse your callback chain, we have to create a new `Promise`, with `Action`, just `go` again, never waste memory on GC.
++ Want a different sementics, with `Promise`, you just can't reuse your callback chain, we have to create a new `Promise`, with `Action`, just `go` again, never waste memory on GC.

-Consider following code:
+Consider following code, and try to rewrite it with `Promise`:

 ```js
 Action.retry = function(times, action) {